Stick Marsh and Farm 13BASS ONLINE2020-08-30T15:44:32-04:00

 Stick Marsh fishing guides catch trophy largemouth bass still on in a hot weather pattern, meaning good catches are still possible for those who can adapt to the changing conditions.
 As most bass fisheries, the first light will likely have the most success before the morning sun intensifies.
 Many local anglers prefer the late evening bite, especially after the thunderstorms have dissipated, as the best time to fish for bass.
 As midsummer approaches, look for bass to be distributed widely throughout the reservoir, oriented to the shallow tops of underwater levees and woody structure along the western and southern shorelines.
 The intersections of the submerged north-south drainage canals in Farm 13 should also hold good numbers of bass.
 During the onset on the rainy season, anglers should also key in on water control structure outflows, as bass will school up in these areas to feed, often generating a strong bite.

-Angler surveys conducted between January and April 2007 of this year did indicate a noticeable drop in effort, catch and success for all sport fish including bass.
+Angler surveys conducted between January and April 2007 of this year did indicate a noticeable drop in the effort, catch, and success for all sport fish including bass.
 This time of year, the diet of largemouth bass typically consists of threadfin and gizzard shad.
-Artificial lures that imitate shad, including top-water, shallow-running, and deep-diving crankbait, should be anglers’ best bets.
+Artificial lures that imitate shad, including top-water, shallow-running, and deep-diving crankbait, should be angler's’ best bets.
 As always, golden shiners are the live bait of choice for anglers searching for trophy bass, followed by plastic worms.

 If you want to catch big fish and fish where big fish are!
 Stick Marsh - Farm 13 is prime waters for the trophy largemouth bass fishing.
 Many catches in the 10-pound range are taken each year.
 Come join us for the trip of a lifetime.
 You have earned it!

-Our fishing guides are hand picked from the best in the area, so you don't have to.
-They have fished these Central Florida waters for no less then 20 years.
-During this time our team have developed there skills and experience necessary to provide you with that fishing trip of a life time.
-In order to insure your trip will be a safe and memorable trip, all of our guides are insured and US Coast Guard licensed captains.
+Our fishing guides are handpicked from the best in the area, so you don't have to.
+They have fished these Central Florida waters for no less than 20 years.
+During this time our team has developed there skills and experience necessary to provide you with that fishing trip of a lifetime.
+In order to ensure your trip will be a safe and memorable trip, all of our guides are insured and US Coast Guard licensed captains.